mbuesch/letmein/doc/CONFIGURATION.md

 The `timeout` option specifies the knock-open firewall rule timeout, in seconds.
 Knocked-open ports will be closed again this many seconds after the knocking.

+Alternatively, you can manually close a port before the timeout expires using the `letmein close` command with the same resource information that was used to open it.

 This is the time you have to connect to the opened port.